Greece Moments Greece Moments

 Explore Lesvos by mountain bike

-The two lovable owners offer guided bike tours for beginners and professionals on Lesvos.
-In addition, they also give technical training in MTB, organize events and bike races.
-You can find out more about their portfolio here: Lesvos Ride
+The two charming owners offer guided bike tours for beginners and pros on Lesbos.
+They also provide MTB technique training, organize events, and bike races.
+Learn more about their offerings here: Lesvos Ride

 Lesvos flamingos golf kalloni salzseen lesbos

-Greece’s third-largest island is home to quiet and sustainable tourism.
-You won’t find large hotel complexes on Lesvos.
-There are a few solid hotels and apartments in Mytilene.
+Greece’s third-largest island is home to a quiet and sustainable tourism scene.
+You won’t find any large hotel complexes on Lesvos.
+In Mytilini, there are a few solid hotels and apartments.

-In the hinterland of Lesvos you will find beautiful villas and numerous locals rent out well-equipped holiday apartments.
-The most popular resorts of Lesvos are Petra and Molyvos in the north, Skala Kaolin in the center and Eresos in the west.
+In the Lesvos hinterland, you’ll find beautiful villas, and many locals rent out well-equipped vacation rentals.
+The most popular resorts on Lesvos are Petra and Molyvos in the north, Skala Kaolin in the center, and Eresos in the west.

-→ About Booking.com* you will find many accommodation on Lesvos and you can check prices here:
+→ You can find many accommodations on Lesbos via Booking.com* and check prices directly here:

 Lesbos Booking Hotels Empfehlung